filwastaken/EPIC-Authorization/README.md

 # Project Issues
-- Add the parser picture!
-- At the moment is not parsing because the last index in line 204 is a 32 bit value that I need to truncate.
-This is a minor problem that I can solve later, it's logically correct
+At the moment is not compiling because the last index in line 204 is a 32 bit value that I need to truncate.
+This is a minor problem that I can solve later, it (should) be logically correct